pranaychandekar/keras-sagemaker-train/README.md

  1. Open the '***keras-sagemaker-train.ipynb***'.

- 2. In step 4, comment the line with docker build using ***Dockerfile.cpu*** and uncomment the one with the ***Dockerfile.gpu***.
+ 2. In Step 2, comment the line with docker build using ***Dockerfile.cpu*** and uncomment the one with the ***Dockerfile.gpu***.
 <p align="center">
   <img src="/images/kst-17.png" alt="Jupyter-notebook GPU">
 </p>

- 3. In step 5, change the instance type to use a GPU.
+ 3. In Step 7, change the train instance type to use a GPU.
 Though you can use any GPU instance, please refer to pricing before using it.
 They are costly.
 The complete list of the training instance pricing is available [here](https://aws.amazon.com/sagemaker/pricing/instance-types/).
 <p align="center">
   <img src="/images/kst-18.png" alt="Training job instance type">
 </p>